laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 Bootup
 ------

-Here a summary on what you have on the first bootup:
+Here is a summary on what you have on the first bootup:
-- You have one harddisk.
+- You have one hard disk.
 It has legacy 'msdos' partitioning and the first partition contains an ext4 Linux filesystem with a generic Debian Amd64 installation.
 - No root password is set.
 And now additional users are setup.
 Just login as 'root'.